ac3lab/ac3lab.github.io/_posts/result-prediction-series/2025-04-15-post-value-market_2_ing.md

 In fact, studies in the Premier League and Championship (2011-2020) have shown a correlation between a team's payroll and the position the team achieves in the table (Soccernomics, Simon Kuper and Stefan Szymanski).
 Money drives football.
 Therefore, we will use the market value of the clubs in the Brazilian league to try to predict the final result of the matches.

 <div  style="width: 100%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img1.jpeg" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img1.jpeg" class="img-fluid rounded z-depth-1" %}
 </div>
 </div>